re-pixel/Checkers/README.md

    - Regular pieces move diagonally forward one square
    - Capture opponent pieces by jumping over them
    - Multiple captures must be made if available
-   - Pieces reaching the opposite end are promoted to kings (shown with a white dot)
+   - Pieces reaching the opposite end are promoted to queens (shown with a white dot)
-   - Kings can move diagonally in all directions
+   - Queens can move diagonally in all directions

 4. **Winning**: The game ends when one player has no legal moves left or no pieces remaining.